michael-kricheldorf/flare-forecast.github.io-wiki/Developing-and-Debugging-Node.js-OpenWhisk-Functions-in-VS-Code.md

 $ node runDockerFunction.js
 ```

 You'll see the output of the invocation in the docker-compose up terminal.
-It's also possible to enter the running containtainer using docker exec -it [container-id]
+It's also possible to enter the running containtainer using docker exec -it [container-id] bash